 Please make certain that all pieces of a toy item are securely fastened together and that your toy is complete.
-Use packaging tape, Ziploc bags, clear plastic containers, etc. but please make sure that all the items are secure.
-We try to ask parents to not allow children to play with toys, but we cannot control that completely and inevitably children take things apart, scatter pieces, and/or remove index cards that are “in their way” of play so the more secure you can make your toy and the index card, the better.
+Use zipties,packaging tape, Ziploc bags, clear plastic containers, etc. but please make sure that all the items are secure.
+We try to ask parents to not allow children to play with toys, but we cannot control that completely and inevitably children take things apart, scatter pieces, and/or remove price tags that are "in their way" of play so the more secure you can make your toy and the price tag, the better.

-You can put the index card inside the bag and safety pin it to the front of the bag to make it secure.
+You can put the price tag inside the bag and tape it to the front of the bag with packing tape to make it secure.

 Q: HOW DO I PACKAGE SMALL ITEMS?